 Military Spouse Tuition Assistance and Scholarships.
 Military Spouses Can Earn their Degree with Military Friendly Schools.

-Opportunities like Allied American University (AAU)'s Online Education Programs for Military Spouses are great benefits to military spouses when they enroll in an AAU degree program.
+Opportunities like Online affordable Education Programs for Military Spouses and Dependants are great benefits to military families when they enroll in a degree program.
 With these programs, you never have to leave home or go to a physical campus.
 Everything is done online from enrollment to final exams.
 Complete your degree from anywhere in the world.
-With Allied.edu, Military Spouses get an education that is designed to fit their current schedule and provide a convenient way to earn your associate degree or bachelor's degree online at your pace.
+With AMU, American Military University, Military Spouses get an education that is designed to fit their current schedule and provide a convenient way to earn your associate degree or bachelor's degree online at your pace.